 \subsection{AoI Processes at the Transmitter and Receiver}

+The generate-at-will model is used in this paper, where the real-time status packet is assumed to be generated right away once we have a willingness~\cite{Bhat2021Throughput}.
 After the latest status packet is just transmitted, we will immediately sample the current status and then transmit the generated status packet.
 Thus, the sampling interval is equal to the transmission interval.
+The rationale behind this arrangement is elucidated as follows.
+1) By using all of time resources to transmit a constant sized status packet, we could potentially conserve a greater amount of power resources.
+2) Compared with that of independent sampling interval and transmission time, this arrangement is of low complexity for the design and implementation of the system.
+In addition, the acknowledgement feedback and retransmission mechanism is not considered in this paper, because we do not need to deliver the previous status packet again no matter it is successfully transmitted or not.
+Instead, in each transmission, the freshest status packet will be delivered, which can potentially achieve the lower AoI.
 Suppose that during the $i$th sampling and transmission, the channel is staying at the $k$th state.
 We denote the number of slots used for the $i$th transmission by $n_k^{(i)}$.
-Then, following the standard AoI definition \cite{kaul_real-time_2012}, the AoI process can be shown in Fig. \ref{fig:aoi_wireless_fading}(b), where $A_g(t)$ and $A(t)$ denote the AoI processes at transmitter and receiver, respectively.
+Then, following the standard AoI definition~\cite{kaul_real-time_2012}, the AoI process can be shown in Fig. \ref{fig:aoi_wireless_fading}(b), where $A_g(t)$ and $A(t)$ denote the AoI processes at transmitter and receiver, respectively.
 We do not consider the propagation delay over the air because it is much smaller than the transmission delay.